 However, despite the legal status, poppers remained popular among the gay community in Canada.
 The stigma associated with the drug and its association with homosexuality remained, and the drug was often associated with unsafe sex practices and the spread of HIV.

-Current Legal Status of Poppers in Canada
+The Current Legal Status Of Poppers in Canada

 In 2013, Health Canada proposed to ban poppers altogether, citing their potential harm to users' health.
 However, after backlash from the gay community, the government backtracked and instead allowed for the continued sale of the drug as long as it contained lower levels of alkyl nitrites.